A. Recession: commonly

 1970's of 70's.

-1. Economic activity eventually increases but by then other areas
+a.
+Economic activity eventually increases but by then other areas and

 are in recession.

-2. International competition has increased the occurrence of this
+b.
+International competition has increased the occurrence of this type of

-recession private sector debt causes a focus on paying down
+recession: private sector debt causes a focus on paying

 b.
 An Historical